 Another theory believes arachnophobia only exists in specific cultural backgrounds.
 Spiders are often portrayed as dangerous in books and movies in the United States and the United Kingdom.
 Culture is one of the main driving forces of arachnophobia.
 It would be more of a hindrance to survival.
 It could have been carried out of Africa and kept with much Western civilization simply because it wasn’t a big enough hindrance to losing.

 Humans are wired to know that these are potentially dangerous creatures from an evolutionary standpoint.
-So being scared of spiders is normal.
-But is the fear irrational?
+So, being scared of spiders is normal.
+But is fear irrational?
 Believe it or not, the answer is yes.
 Only about 200 out of 40,000 spiders pose a threat.
-In a year, in the United States, only about six people die from spider bites.
+In a year in the United States, only about six people die from spider bites.
 To put that in perspective, sixty-seven people die yearly from bee stings.

 Experiment of Arachnophobia

-A study in Germany watched a group of six-month-old babies while sitting on their parent’s lap and showed them pictures on-screen pictures like flowers or fish.
-Then in a separate experiment, the pictures were changed to spiders and snakes.
+A study in Germany watched a group of six-month-old babies sitting on their parent’s laps and showed them pictures on-screen like flowers or fish.
+Then, the pictures were changed to spiders and snakes in a separate experiment.

 The scientists closely monitored the infant’s pupils to see if they showed a physical sign of our innate fear response.
 Those pictures of spiders made the baby’s pupils grow quite a large amount.
 They showed signs of fear without even knowing what a spider was or what it could do to them.

 In a similar study in 2009, Japanese researchers showed monkeys sets of images of spiders and flowers.
 They rewarded the monkey when it pointed to the oddball object.
 Also, they consistently pointed to spiders faster than flowers.
 So why is this?
-We share this sensitivity with monkeys suggests that it evolved in our common ancestors.
+We share this sensitivity with monkeys, suggesting they evolved from our ancestors.

 How to overcome the fear of spiders?